TheVinaySagar/Butterfly_Species_Classification/README.md

 - Accuracy: XX%
 - F1 Score: XX
-- Supported Species: [List of butterfly species]
+- Supported Species: /app/config.yaml #Can see there

 ## 🐳 Container Registry